apathor/cz/README.md

       -0            : Read null terminated lines from input.
       -i IN-FILE    : Set file from which to read selections instead of stdin.

-     These options control which line selection utility is used:
+     These options control how lines are selected:
+      -w            : Pick a line at random.
       -x            : Use a graphical line selection tool.
       -y            : Use a terminal line selection tool.
       -z TOOL       : Use the given line selection tool.

+     These options control debugging features:
+      -m            : Print some debygging information.

     TOOLS
-     The following interactive line selection tools are supported: choose, dmenu, fzf, fzy, iselect, pick, pipedial, rofi, selecta, sentaku, slmenu, vis-menu, and zenity.
+     The following interactive line selection tools are supported: choose, dmenu, fzf, fzy, gum, iselect, pick, pipedial, rofi, selecta, sentaku, slmenu, vis-menu, and zenity.

     PLUGINS
      Plugins use cz for an application specific task.
-Each plugin defines input lines and options like the delimiter and templates.
+Each plugin defines input lines, delimiter, and template options.
      Run 'cz -l' to list plugins and 'cz -h PLUGIN' or 'cz help' for help text.
      All commands starting with 'cz_' are considered plugins.